 Education matters.
 Provides that if: (1) a school employee files a complaint that alleges that an exclusive representative or school employer has engaged in certain unfair practices; and (2) the Indiana education employment relations board determines that the exclusive representative or school employer engaged in the unfair practice; the board may assess a civil penalty of at least \$500 but not more than \$5,000 for each violation.
 Provides that, before a school employer and school employees may privately negotiate during the time period for formal collective bargaining, the parties must hold at least one public hearing and take public testimony.
-Requires the school employer to conduct a public meeting to discuss a tentative collective bargaining agreement at least 72 hours before it is ratified.
-Provides that notice of a public meeting and a tentative collective bargaining agreement must be posted on the school employer's Internet web site at least 72 hours before the public meeting.
+Requires the school employer to conduct a public meeting to discuss a tentative collective bargaining agreement must be posted on the school employer's Internet web site at least 72 hours before the public meeting.
 Provides that a school employer must allow for public comment at the meeting at which a tentative collective bargaining agreement is ratified.

-Code Citations: 12-15-33-9.5, 27-8-13-9, 27-8-13-9.5
+SEA 392 Effective: July 1, 2019 Code Citations: 12-15-33-9.5, 27-8-13-9, 27-8-13-9.5